 If you’re one of many business owners who believe “this would never happen to me,” think again.
 Take a look at these 7 statistics about data loss:

 Image credit: Comlink Solutions

 The problem becomes even more pronounced when your remote employees use the same device for work as well as personal use, often mixing up personal and business data, exposing each to the vulnerabilities of the other.
 So if an employee’s laptop crashes due to a malignant file downloaded for personal use (read: a pirated movie or game), the business data is lost too.
-Recovering this data can become difficult to impossible, depending on how well backed-up this employee kept his or her data.
+Recovering this data can become difficult to impossible, depending on how well backed-up this employee kept their data.

-Unfortunately, small and medium businesses have a long list of bigger problems to address, which can make it hard to prioritize the prevention of data loss and backup and recovery.
+Unfortunately, small businesses have a long list of bigger problems to address, which can make it hard to prioritize the prevention of data loss and backup and recovery.
 But ignoring the issue for too long can have a hazardous effect.

 Fortunately, there are many ways to resolve this issue and ensure complete backup and recovery of data.
 Employees can have a local backup on their laptops, or, if your company is large enough for an IT department, consider having them own a centralized data backup and recovery program for all remote devices carrying crucial business data.
 Both of these options have a few limitations though, and the best option to choose is cloud backup.

-Plenty of SaaS providers such as CrashPlan and Veeam offer cloud backup solutions customized for small and medium businesses, and effectively cover your backup needs for the office as well as remote employees in one single account, eliminating all hassle and keeping all your data secure in case of any crashes, lost devices or other problems.
+Plenty of SaaS providers such as CrashPlan and Veeam offer cloud backup solutions customized for small businesses, and effectively cover your backup needs for the office as well as remote employees in one single account, eliminating all hassle and keeping all your data secure in case of any crashes, lost devices or other problems.

 4. GDPR Compliance